EricaYanoshak/AI-Purchase-Behavior-Project/Phase_2/README2.md

 #### 9.4 Feature Importance Across Optimized Models: Insights and Conclusions
 ##### Insights:
-- **Time Spent on Website** and **Age** are the most important features in predicting outcomes across all models, showing strong predictive power.
+- **_Time Spent on Website_** and **_Age_** are the most important features in predicting outcomes across all models, showing strong predictive power.
-- The **Stacking Model** seems to emphasize *Annual Income* and downplays *Discounts Availed* and *Loyalty Program*.
+- The **Stacking Model** seems to emphasize **_Annual Income_** and downplays **_Discounts Availed_** and **_Loyalty Program._**
-- **Random Search** slightly reduces the importance of features like *Age* and *Loyalty Program* compared to **Initial** and **SMOTE models**.
+- **Random Search** slightly reduces the importance of features like **_Age_** and **_Loyalty Program_** compared to **Initial** and **SMOTE models**.
 - **SMOTE** retains similar importance to the **Initial model** for all features, suggesting it doesn't drastically shift feature importance but rather balances class predictions.

 ##### Conclusions:
 - **Time Spent on Website** is consistently the top feature, while Stacking and Random Search provide nuanced changes in how other features are weighted.
-- The **Stacking model** highlights *Annual Income* more strongly, while *Discounts Availed* is less influential compared to the **Initial model**.
+- The **Stacking model** highlights **_Annual Income_** more strongly, while **_Discounts Availed_** is less influential compared to the **Initial model**.
 The **SMOTE model** maintains similar importance values as the **Initial**, indicating that its main impact is on balancing class predictions rather than altering feature importance.

 # Noteworthy Pain Points and Learning Experiences
 There were many pain points and learning experiences throughout this project.
 The first would be to ensure that I had a supportive team member who also contributed to this project.
 I also made an incorrect calculation in the beginning of this project thinking that the class imbalance of my dataset was  not as large as it was.
 In hindsight, I should have used SMOTE immediately after  I split the data into training and testing sets so I could evaluate the model performance on unseen data and create a more balanced training set prior to testing.
+I also should have completed feature engenering between some of the high performing columns such as multiplying time on website by Discounts Availed.

 # Opportunities for Further Research and Exploration
 1. **Prioritize Website Engagement in Campaigns:**